cfossguy/grafana-cloud-workshop/breakout6/README.md

 ### Step #3
 Make sure your k6 load test is still running.

-1. Open a new terminal tab in your *gcloud-workspace* folder
+1. Open a new terminal tab in your *grafana-workspace* folder
 2. Change to `k6` directory
 3. Run `./k6 run ./script.js`